aidotse/flib/README.md

 ## Currently containing

 # AMLsim
 AMLsim is a simulator for generating transaction networks used in anti-money laundering research.
 It is based on the simulator by IBM (TODO: add link) and is extended to utilize distributions and model behavioural features.
 In short, it has two parts: a python part for generating the transaction network and a java part for simulating the behaviour of the agents.
-The simulation is controlled by 6 parameter files.
+The simulation is controlled by 6 parameter files:
-* A json file, which defines behviours of accounts and some paths varibles used during the simulation.
+* 1 json file, which defines behviours of accounts and some paths varibles used during the simulation.
 * 5 csv files, which defines some inital condtions and together defines the structure of the transaction network.

 ## Dependencies